-As an organisation, Verizon will always comply with any applicable legislation relating to personal information (e.g. in Europe, European data protection law) and will ensure that where personal information is processed this is done in accordance with the local applicable law.
+As an organisation, Verizon will always comply with any applicable legislation relating to personal information (e.g. in the UK, UK data protection law) and will ensure that where personal information is processed this is done in accordance with the local applicable law.